lumenvox/speech-sample-python/README.md

 Note that in order for this test to work, you will need to define the correct endpoints for both the Biometric API and the Management API.
 Like the Speech API, you will need to update your hosts file or DNS to make this work.

+## Normalize Text Example

+See the `normalize_text_example.py` script for an example of how to perform a "normalize text" interaction using the Speech API.

+Normalize text interactions require a text transcript and normalization settings to run.